vihansr/MyStocks/README.md

 # MyStocks
-A web application that allows user to store their technical or fundamental analysis
+MyStocks is a web application that allows users to store, edit, and delete their stock or index analyses.
+This platform is designed to help investors and traders keep track of their market research in an organized and accessible way.